rememberYou/old-dotfiles/README.md

 ```
  awesome        ➔ dynamic tiling window manager for X11 written in the C and Lua
  bin            ➔ various useful scripts (offlineimap, etc)
- offlineimap    ➔ capable of synchronizing mail on IMAP server with local Maildir folder
+ offlineimap    ➔ capable of synchronizing mail on IMAP server with local
+ Maildir folder
+ x11            ➔ X11 settings
 ```

 To know the current configuration of packages I use for my dotfiles, you can